-Policy 308, Transfer of Credits
+Policy 308, Transfer of External Credits, Course Substitutions and Waivers

-Up to nine (9) graduate semester credit hours earned at other accredited institutions may be transferred and applied to UTHealth School of Public Health transcripts or counted toward graduation requirements if approved by the Office of Academic Affairs and Student Services and the student's advisor.
+For students entering fall 2018 and thereafter, up to nine (9) graduate semester credit hours earned at other accredited institutions may be transferred and applied to UTHealth School of Public Health graduation requirements if approved by the Office of Academic Affairs and Student Services and the student's faculty advisor.
+Transfer of external credit hours, course waivers and substitutions may only apply towards degree required leveling, elective, minor, or breadth coursework not linked to program required competencies.
+Major required courses cannot be waived or substituted.
 These hours must not have been applied toward another awarded degree.
+See Policy 308 for detailed information and processes.

-For dual degree programs with reciprocal agreements, students enrolled at UTHealth School of Public Health may take courses for credit at affiliated institutions, provided the courses are prospectively recommended and approved by the student's advisory committee.
-The sum total number of transfer credit that students can apply to a dual degree program at UTHealth School of Public Health from an accredited foreign institution is 12 semester credit hours.
+For dual degree programs, shared credit hours are earned in courses that are part of an agreed upon curriculum.
+Up to 12 completed credit hours applied toward the MPH degree requirements can be from the partner institution provided that the course has been reviewed and recommended by the student's advisory committee and approved by the UTHealth School of Public Health Office of Academic Affairs and Student Services.
 This applies to all concurrent/dual degree programs and external transfer credits.
 Students should contact the program coordinator for the dual degree program for further information.

-General non-degree and certificate students can transfer up to 16 semester credit hours of UTHealth School of Public Health coursework if accepted into a degree program, provided a passing grade is earned in the course, and the course is completed within five (5) years prior to matriculation into the degree program.
-Credit hours toward a degree program's graduation requirements begin to accrue at the time of admission to and enrollment into the degree program and courses.
+General non-degree and certificate students can transfer up to 16 semester credit hours of UTHealth School of Public Health coursework if accepted into a degree program, a grade of "A" or "B" is earned in the course, and the course is completed within five (5) years prior to matriculation into the degree program.
 Credit hours earned as part of a master's degree program do not count toward a doctoral degree program.